Introduction

 How accurate are online salary calculators?

-Online salary calculators typically provide accuracy within 10-20% of actual market rates when used properly.
+Online typically provides accuracy within 10-20% of actual market rates when used properly.
 Their accuracy depends heavily on data freshness, sample size, and how closely your specific situation matches the average profiles in their database.
-Using multiple salary calculator sources and cross-referencing results improves overall accuracy significantly.

 Should I trust salary calculator results over job postings?